 Personal Finance Blogs

 - Ramit Sethi – Of all the bloggers on the list, I have probably been following Ramit the longest.
-He has been my source of no holds barred advice.
-He’s not one to sugar coat things but will give to you straight.
+He has been my source of no-holds barred advice.
+He’s not one to sugar coat things but will give it to you straight.
 I’m yet to get any of his paid courses but hope to do so, soon.

 - The Simple Dollar – This was my go-to source for tips on managing my money and it was instrumental in the personal finance tips I shared on my first blog.

 - Nick Loper – The side hustle master and founder of Side Hustle Nation.
 If you’re thinking about ways to grow your income on the side, Nick is your go-to guy.

 - J. Money – This guy is funny and always has many interesting money stories and tips.

 This post wouldn’t be complete without sharing some awesome tips and tricks I’ve learnt on my blogging journey